-Other configurations have been used in the past season by Hyundai and Toyota, going into opposite direction: Hyundai removed one of them, while Toyota added a second one.
+Other configurations have been used in the past season by Hyundai and Toyota, going in opposite directions: Hyundai removed one of them, while Toyota added a second one.
 Also, Hyundai removed the side lips, while Toyota added them.

 J.Hännninen/K.Lindström, Toyota Yaris WRC, Rally Catalunya 2017, 4th

 Citroën tested a modification of the upper dive plane in September 2017 tests.
-It consisted of a prolongated plane, up to the top of the fender.
-Such solution has not been seen in any other test session since then.
+It consisted of a prolonged plane, up to the top of the fender.
+Such a solution has not been seen in any other test session since then.

 The main advantage of dive planes is that they can generate downforce on both the front and rear of the car.
 On the front of the car, and due to their airfoil shape, downforce is generated by pressure difference on both sides of the plane (high on the upper side, lower below the plane), although at a certain drag cost.